Most marketing teams are sitting on a ton of old content that isn’t ranking or getting traffic. But this content isn’t a lost cause.

 It worked 👍

-Want to find content upcycling opportunities on your website?
+Want to find content refresh opportunities on your website?

-Chances are there are similar opportunities just sitting on your website waiting to be uncovered.
-If you want to find them, here’s a quick and easy way:
+Chances are there are similar opportunities for organic traffic just sitting on your website waiting to be uncovered.
+If you want to find them, here's a quick and easy way:

 - Jump into a tool like SEMRush and get it to show you the keywords for your site